pmunts/muntsos/README.md

     Upgraded OpenSSH to 9.7p1.
 Stopped using prebuilt OpenSSH server keys.
 Generate only 4096 bit RSA OpenSSH server keys in **`/etc/rc`** (if necessary) and **`sysconfig`**.

+  - 11 April 2024 -- Upgraded some library components: libusb to 1.0.27,
+    openssl to 3.3.0, curl to 8.7.1, rabbitmq-c to 0.14.0, libffi to 3.4.6, and util-linux to 2.40.
+Added some library components: libicu and libcap-ng.
+Upgraded emailrelay to 2.5.2.
+Upgraded openvpn to 2.6.10.

 ## Quick Setup Instructions for the Impatient